-If an employee somehow suffers a workplace injury in North Carolina, they may qualify to file a workers’ compensation claim.
+If you suffered a workplace injury in North Carolina, you may qualify to file a workers’ compensation claim.
 Workers’ compensation insurance was designed to address work-related injuries.
-It is a type of no-fault insurance that provides wage reimbursement up to certain limits and medical coverage to workers injured on the job.
+It is a type of no-fault insurance that provides wage reimbursement and medical coverage to workers injured on the job.

 Most workers in North Carolina qualify for these benefits.
-If you sustain injuries related to your job, a Columbus workers’ compensation lawyer from Farmer & Morris Law, PLLC, can assist with your case.
+If you sustain injuries related to your job, a Columbus personal injury lawyer from Farmer & Morris Law, PLLC, can assist with your case.
 We can help you file a claim for any benefits you may be entitled to collect or challenge a denial of your claim.

 Who Handles Workers’ Compensation in North Carolina?